Haselnussbomber/HaselTweaks/README.md

 > **Note**
 > In order for this tweak to work properly, please make sure "Show Experience Percentage" is disabled in Simple Tweaks.

+### Enhanced Hunting Log

+Configuration options:

+- Remember last selected class
+  The game's default behaviour is to reset the window to the first tab.
+- Automatically select the current class
+  Only works if a matching class was found.
+Overrides the option \"Remember last selected class\" in that case.
+- Automatically set the filter to "Show Incomplete"

 ### Enhanced Isleworks Agenda

 Slightly improves the Isleworks "Set Agenda" window.